The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Water test data

 It’s not uncommon for filter manufacturers to use statistics to try and demonstrate why their products are better than the competition.
 We don’t just take this data at face value but rather put in the work to verify it and even collect our own when it’s needed.
-Our intent here is to verify all manufacturer claims and also identify any false information.

 Learn more about how we collect and use water test data.